Lemoncode/react-by-sample-es6/02 Properties/readme.md

 - Copy the content from _01 HelloReact_ and execute `npm install`.

+- Delete the __[main.js](./src/main.js)__ file.
+Our webpack configuration will only recognize one of the two and there may be conflict.
+Remember!!!
+There should never be two files with the same entry name.

 - Let's update __[hello.jsx](./src/hello.jsx)__ in order to reflect the new property added (_userName_) and display it using interpolation (`{props.userName}`):

 _[hello.jsx](./src/hello.jsx)_